Prostaglandins (biologically active substances)

 - lactation and breastfeeding;

 Children and adolescents under 18 years of age are prohibited from taking Misoprostol.
-When dehydrating the body, the drug should be taken with extreme caution.
+In addition, when dehydrating the body, the drug should be taken with extreme caution.

 Complications from the gastrointestinal tract can be abdominal pain, increased gas formation (flatulence), dyspepsia (nausea and vomiting), and stool disorders (constipation, diarrhea).
 Side effects from the reproductive system are painful sensations in the lower abdomen provoked by an active contraction of the middle muscle layer of the uterus, menstrual cycle disorders, and uterine bleeding.

-When taking Misoprostol, allergic reactions may occur rash, swelling, itching, etc. Women taking the drug may experience decreased or increased body weight, asthenia, weakness, and fatigue.
+When taking Misoprostol, allergic reactions may occur rash, swelling, itching, etc. In addition, women taking the drug may experience decreased or increased body weight, asthenia, weakness, and fatigue.
 Convulsive contractions were recorded in isolated cases in women of menopausal age.

 Features of interaction with other drugs